 The relatively new Ferrum OOR Amp and Hypsos Power System formed the foundation of my favorite system at the show

-I heard a lot about the Ferrum gear from Poland, but this was my first time hearing them.
-The US distributor Vana had the OOR headphone amp/HYPSOS power system ($3190 for the set) up for an audition, and man, I was blown away!
+I’ve read a lot about the Ferrum gear from Poland, but this was my first time actually hearing them.
+(I think…maybe at AXPONA) The US distributor Vana had the OOR headphone amp/HYPSOS power system ($3190 for the set) up for an audition, and man, I was blown away!
 They provided a choice of two Focal headphones, the Clear Mg, which I just reviewed, and the TOTL Focal Utopia.

 I could’ve listened to that rig all-day, and it was hard to leave that table, but I knew I had more work to do.